dd32/td-gh-ex/readme.txt

 Author: Color Awesomeness
 Author URI: http://colorawesomeness.com/
 Description: Travelify is a clan, simple and fully responsive WordPress WooCommerce theme that looks awesome on any device.
 It adjusts automatically to any screen size including tablets and smartphones as well as Retina displays.
 Theme is built using HTML5 / CSS3 and is SEO friendly.
 This WordPress theme was built with travel, adventures, languages and nature in mind but it can be used for anything so be creative and unleash its full potential in blogging, eCommerce, business and other websites.
 Along the awesome design this theme is customizable via a simple but yet powerful theme options.
 Some of the nicest features are featured post slider, social icons, custom logo, translation ready and many more.
 This theme out-of-the-box plays nicely with WooCommerce, Breadcrumb NavXT and WP-PageNavi, Contact Form 7 and other popular plugins.
-Version: 1.2.1
+Version: 1.3.0
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: white, light, green , custom-background, custom-menu, flexible-width, featured-images, full-width-template, left sidebar, right sidebar, one-column, two columns, three-columns, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: white, light, green , custom-background, custom-header, custom-menu, flexible-width, featured-images, full-width-template, left sidebar, right sidebar, one-column, two columns, three-columns, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready
 Text Domain: travelify

+== Additional Notes ==

+This theme is based on Attitude WordPress theme by Theme Horse.
+More about this amazing theme you can read on http://wordpress.org/themes/attitude

+The theme is released for free under the terms of the GNU General Public License version 2 and some parts under their respective licenses.
+In general words, feel free and encouraged to use, modify and redistribute this theme however you like.
+You may remove any copyright references (unless required by third party components) and crediting is not necessary.
+The theme is offered free of charge.
+If someone asked money for it, someone just tricked you.

 == Installation ==